sksohe/sk_sohel/README.md

-repositopry of sohel mohammad shaik
+repository of sohel mohammad shaik